acmutd/hackutd-org-site/README.md

 * [Styled Components](https://styled-components.com/) for CSS.
 * [Lottie](https://airbnb.design/lottie/) for dynamic SVG animation, namely the logo at the top of the Hero.

+This site's philosophy is to use as little external packages as possible.
+Custom CSS is given priority over Tailwind, MaterialUI etc. Even with what little packages are used, we *still* get obscure deprecation warnings and browser complaints.
+If you'd like to contribute, please heavily consider before installing a new Node package.

 ## Contributions